-16. Three things that are inspected in hotels and guest houses when giving them a rating?
+11. Three things that are inspected in hotels and guest houses when they are given a rating?

-- Open all year?
+- · Open all year or seasonally

-- Number of guest rooms
+- · Number of guest rooms

-- En suite facilities
+- · En suite facilities

 - Reception facilities

 - Customer care

-- Environment (noisy? quiet? friendly? relaxing? clean?)
+- · Environment (noise levels, friendliness, atmosphere, cleanliness)

-- Facilities for disabled people
+- · Facilities for disabled people

 - Staff numbers / attitude / knowledge

-- Catering standards
+- · Catering standards

-- Insurance cover
+- · Insurance cover

-- Health and safety
+- · Health and safety

 - Security

-- Maintenance of facilities
+- · Maintenance of facilities

-- Extra facilities, e.g. gym, swimming pool
+- · Extra facilities, e.g. gym, swimming pool

-- Internet availability, TV, etc.
+- · Internet availability, TV, etc.

 - Car parking

-- Licence for sale of alcohol?
+- · Whether or not it is licensed for the sale of alcohol

-- 17. Three things that are inspected in restaurants when giving them a rating?
+12. Three things that are inspected in restaurants when they are given a rating?

-- Type/range of food
+- · Type/range of food

-- Quality of food and ingredients
+- · Quality of food and ingredients

-- Where food comes from (provenance)
+- · Where food comes from (provenance)

 - · Standard of cooking, flavour, presentation, quality

-- How skilful and creative the chefs are
+- · How skilful and creative the chefs are

-- 18. Three things that are inspected during food hygiene checks in catering businesses when giving them a rating?
+13. Three things that are inspected during food hygiene checks in catering businesses when they are given a rating?

 - How hygienically the food is handled during preparation, cooking, re-heating, cooling, storage, presentation

-- Cleanliness and condition of kitchen and buildings
+- · Cleanliness and condition of kitchen and buildings

 - Pest control

 - Ventilation

-- Hand washing and toilet facilities for staff
+- · Hand-washing and toilet facilities for staff

-- Training of staff in food safety
+- · Training of staff in food safety

-- How food safety is managed HACCP
+- · How food safety is managed HACCP

-19. Two things that are inspected during environmental sustainability checks in catering businesses when giving them a rating?
+14. Two things that are inspected during environmental sustainability checks in catering businesses when they are given a rating?